sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 ## Overview
 Duration: 5

-One of the many challenges developers face when building applications if usability, and a common problem is making it obvious that a user needs to scroll to see more data.
+One of the many challenges developers face when building applications is usability, and a common problem is making it obvious that a user needs to scroll to see more data.

 This problem can be compounded when embedding content from any external application; even Sigma.